Lani Daniels

-Te Arani Moana "Lani" Daniels (born 15 July 1988) is a New Zealand professional boxer who became the first New Zealand-born boxer of Māori descent to become a two-division world boxing champion.
-She has held the IBF female heavyweight title between May and December 2023, and the IBF Light Heavyweight title since December 2023.
+Te Arani Moana "Lani" Daniels (born 15 July 1988) is a New Zealand professional boxer who has held the WBO and IBF female super-middleweight titles since April 2026.
+She is the first New Zealand-born boxer of Māori descent to be a three-division world boxing champion, having held the IBF female heavyweight title between May and December 2023, and the IBF female light-heavyweight title between December 2023 and December 2025.
 She is the fourth boxer of Maori descent to win a world boxing championship.
+She is the first New Zealander to win the Ring Magazine world title in history.

 Early life

 Daniels is one of nine siblings.
 At the age of 14, Daniels' younger brother died of leukemia at the age of 11.
 This led to Daniels turning to drugs and alcohol with contemplation of suicide.
 She first boxed at a charity event, after which she began training alongside her sister Caroline, who was already fighting as an amateur boxer.
 Since then, Lani turned her life around and became a mental health nurse.
 She fights alongside her sister Caroline with both of them being amateur and, later on, professional boxers.
 They have said they will never fight each other, similarly to the Klitschko brothers.
-Her family is Mormon.
+Her family are members of the Church of Jesus Christ of Latter-Day Saints, sometimes referred to as Mormon.